 Transportation fees vary based on distance traveled but generally run anywhere from several hundred dollars up into the thousands for long distances.
 Other related expenses include obituaries, flowers and cemetery plot opening and closing costs (upwards of several thousand dollars).

 Related – Secure burial insurance so that loved ones are not looking for free places for a burial.

-The cost of a funeral in Virginia can vary greatly, depending on the services and arrangements chosen.
-It’s important to be aware of the burial and funeral laws in Virginia before making any decisions about final expenses.
+The cost of a funeral in Vermont can vary greatly, depending on the services and arrangements chosen.
+It’s important to be aware of the burial and funeral laws in Vermont before making any decisions about final expenses.